Tom Bailey (cricketer)

 Thomas Ernest Bailey (born 21 April 1991) is an English cricketer who plays for Lancashire.
 He made his first-class debut in 2012 and is a right-handed batsman who bowls right arm fast medium.

+He was selected to tour with England Lions in 2019, but has not progressed to full international honours.

 On 29 August 2020, in the 2020 t20 Blast fixture against Leicestershire, Bailey took his first five-wicket haul in a T20 match.

+In September 2023 he extended his contract with Lancashire until the end of the 2026 season.